Acer Chromebook 11 (2016)

 The Acer Chromebook 11 (CB3-131) represented solid value when it launched in 2016, delivering reliable performance for basic computing tasks at an accessible price point.
 Its combination of excellent battery life, silent fanless operation, and portable design made it a sensible choice for students and casual users.
 The 4GB RAM variant proved essential for a smooth experience with multiple browser tabs.

 With its Auto Update Expiration passing in September 2021, this Chromebook can no longer receive Chrome OS updates and should not be considered for new purchases.
-For users seeking similar compact, budget-friendly Chromebooks today, Acer continues to offer updated models in the Chromebook 11 and Chromebook Spin 311 lines with modern processors and longer support lifespans.
+For users seeking similar compact, budget-friendly Chromebooks today, Acer continues to offer updated models in the Chromebook 11 CB311 (2020) and Chromebook Spin 311 lines with modern processors and longer support lifespans.
+For owners hanging onto a CB3-131, the most rewarding second act is usually a clean Linux install rather than a frozen Chrome OS build; the chassis is solid, the keyboard still types, and the battery often has years of life left to give.